US Open to use 25-second clocks, timed warmup in main draw - Philly

 Both the serve clocks and strict timing for the warmup were tested during qualifying matches at Flushing Meadows in 2017.

-U.S. Tennis Association spokesman Chris Widmaier confirmed the changes for this year's main draw to The Associated Press on Wednesday night.
-They were first reported by The New York Times.
+"We would like to keep the pace of play moving," U.S. Tennis Association spokesman Chris Widmaier said in a telephone interview Wednesday, confirming the main-draw changes that were first reported by The New York Times.
+"That's our goal."

+One other element that the USTA tried out during qualifying matches at last year's tournament that will not make it into the main draw this time around is allowing coaches to communicate with their players during matches.

+"We certainly will not see coaching in the main draw this year," Widmaier said.

 More AP tennis coverage: https://apnews.com/tag/apf-Tennis